Hero Background

 • Re-seal or repaint exposed wood frames every 1–2 years to protect against rot.

-• Keep tracks clean of dirt, insects, and debris to prevent sticking or jamming.
+• Keep tracks clean to prevent sticking and premature hardware wear.

 6. Preserve Outdoor Structures & Hardscapes

-Decks, patios, outdoor kitchens, pergolas, and walkways are favorites in Texas backyards — but high humidity, sun, and storms can take a toll without regular upkeep.
+Decks, patios, pergolas, and walkways are a big part of Texas living — but humidity, sun, and storms can shorten their lifespan without routine upkeep.

 Maintenance tips for outdoor structures

-• Pressure wash decks, patios, and hardscape surfaces annually to remove dirt, mold, and algae.
+• Pressure wash decks, patios, and hardscapes annually to remove dirt, mold, and algae.

 • Seal or stain wood decks every 1–2 years to protect against moisture and UV damage.

-• Clean and cover fire pits, grills, and outdoor appliances to prevent rust and premature wear.
+• Cover outdoor appliances and hardware to prevent rust and premature wear.

 7. Control Moisture Around the Home

-Moisture management is one of the most important factors in preserving your home’s exterior in a humid climate.
-Keeping water moving away from the structure helps prevent mold, rot, and foundation issues.
+Moisture management is the #1 factor in protecting exteriors in The Woodlands.
+Keep water moving away from the home to reduce mold, rot, and foundation risk.

 Tips for moisture prevention

-• Maintain proper grading so that soil slopes away from the foundation on all sides.
+• Maintain grading so soil slopes away from the foundation around the entire home.

-• Install French drains or gutter extensions in areas where water tends to pool.
+• Add drainage solutions (like French drains or extensions) in areas where water pools.

-• Keep mulch and planting beds several inches below and away from siding to avoid trapping moisture against walls.
+• Keep mulch and planting beds below the siding line to avoid trapping moisture against walls.

 8. Inspect After Major Storms